 - Care logistics: processes in the care sector concerning the optimal flows of goods (equipment and medicines), information and people (patients and visitors).

-- Event logistics: coordinating, monitoring and optimising logistics processes regarding events.
+- Event logistics: coordinating, monitoring and optimising logistics processes relating to events.

 - Year 3

-- Improving the customer service at a transport company.
+- Improving customer service at a transport company

 You will preferably carry out the second work placement abroad.
-In the term in between the two work placement periods you will work at school on gaining in-depth knowledge as far as contents are concerned about the logistics subject area.
-In this, attention will be paid to the various supply chains, e-commerce and entrepreneurship.
+In the period between the two work placement periods, you will go to school to aquire in-depth knowledge about the logistics subject area.
+In this process, attention will be paid to the various supply chains, e-commerce and entrepreneurship.

 - Year 4

-At the start of the fourth year you will follow a minor: an in-depth minor in which you will further specialise in the subject area, or you will otherwise take a look just outside the limits of your subject area by following a minor to broaden your perspectives.
-In the second half of the fourth year you will carry out a graduation assignment for a company or organisation with complex logistical flows, for example.
-Once again you can opt for sectors where you undertook your work placement in the third year or otherwise a totally different area of logistics.
+At the beginning of the fourth year, you follow a minor; an in-depth minor in which you specialise further within your field of study, or you look beyond the borders of your field of study: an extended minor.
+In the second half of the fourth year you will carry out a graduation assignment for a company or organisation with complex logistics flows, for example.
+Once again you can opt for sectors where you undertook your work placement in the third year or choose a competely different area of logistics.

 At the end of the second year of study you will choose one the following themes:

 If you buy something online in the evening, then you will also want it to be delivered the next day, so it does have to be in stock at the suppliers.
-For many products this is easy to organise, but how do you manage to have seasonal products in stock such as ice skates or swimming pools once the weather has turned?
-You will learn how you can make the right number of products or services available at the right moments.
+For many products this is easy to organise, but how do you manage having seasonal products in stock, such as ice skates or swimming pools once the weather has turned?
+You will learn how you can make the right number of products or services available at the right times.

 How do you ensure that for making a specific sort of car all the necessary components are available on time, produced in the right numbers and can be supplied to the client?
 Production logistics concerns planning and organising the production process.
 You coordinate the production process and monitor the planning and quality.

-Without transport everything would be at a standstill.
+Without transport everything would come to a standstill.
 Have you ever wondered about the way in which you ultimately come about your iPad or the jeans you are wearing?
 This can happen via all sorts of routes.
 More and more products are being produced in low-wage countries.
-This means that increasing more goods have to be transported over great distances.
+This means that more and more goods have to be transported over great distances.
 You will learn how a product or service can travel from the supplier to the client in the best manner.

 Which products are most frequently distributed from a warehouse?
-Are those products at the front or at the back of the warehouse on the highest shelf?
-To enable members of staff in a warehouse to move around as efficiently as possible it is important that the warehouse is setup to the optimum.
-In addition it is important to consider which processes can be automated or where indeed people are the important factors.
+Are those products on the highest shelves at the front or at the back of the warehouse?
+To enable members of staff in a warehouse to move around as efficiently as possible, it is important that the warehouse is set in the most efficient way.
+In addition, it is important to consider which processes can be automated or where indeed people are the important factors.

-In healthcare you are concerned with the organisation of logistic processes, such as the flows of goods (for example, equipment and medicines), information (important data has to be safely available at the right places) and people (for example, patients and visitors).
+In healthcare you are concerned with the organisation of logistics processes, such as the flows of goods (e.g. equipment and medicines), information (important data has to be safely available at the right places) and people (e.g. patients and visitors).
 This requires logistics specialists.
-The demand for professionals in this branch will increase rapidly due to the rise in the aging population.
+The demand for professionals in this sector will increase rapidly due to the rise in the ageing population.

 A concert or festival may often concern the main act of the day for the visitor.
-But have you ever thought about the organisation which such an event entails?
-Are there an adequate number of toilets for the number of visitors, what are the parking facilities like and have entering and exiting them been well-regulated?
+But have you ever thought about the organisation that such an event entails?
+Are there adequate numbers of toilets for the number of visitors, what are the parking facilities like and have entrance to and exit from them been well-regulated?
 Event logistics concerns coordinating, monitoring and optimising logistics processes around events.